MicrosoftDocs/MIMDocs/MIMDocs/mim-best-practices.md

   - Scoped to the members of the set.

 > [!NOTE]
-> For additional details, see [Designing Business Policy Rules](https://go.microsoft.com/fwlink/?LinkID=183691).
+> For more information, see [Designing Business Policy Rules](https://go.microsoft.com/fwlink/?LinkID=183691).

 #### Only enable MPRs as necessary